BishopFox/cloudfox/README.md

 CloudFox was designed to be executed by a principal with limited read-only permissions, but it's purpose is to help you find attack paths that can be exploited in simulated compromise scenarios (aka, objective based penetration testing).

 ### Black Box Enumeration
-CloudFox can be with "found" credentials, similar to how you would use [weirdAAL](https://github.com/carnal0wnage/weirdAAL) or [enumerate-iam](https://github.com/andresriancho/enumerate-iam).
+CloudFox can be used with "found" credentials, similar to how you would use [weirdAAL](https://github.com/carnal0wnage/weirdAAL) or [enumerate-iam](https://github.com/andresriancho/enumerate-iam).
 Checks that fail, do so silently, so any data returned means your "found" creds have the access needed to retrieve it.

 For the full documentation please refer to our [wiki](https://github.com/BishopFox/CloudFox/wiki).